bishu21/Scientific-Calculator/README.md

 # Scientific-Calculator
-Simple Scientific calcultor with simple login
+Simple Scientific calcultor and message send to friend or Notification and  simple login portal   using android studio